aiDAPTIV-Phison/aiDAPTIV/Integrations/README.md

 # 🧩 aiDAPTIV+ Integrations
 This directory lists the **open-source integrations** that work with **Phison aiDAPTIV+** across RAG, inference, workflow orchestration, and local UI tools.

-Each entry includes the project name, category, purpose, and a placeholder hyperlink labeled **Repository** for you to fill in.

 ---

 ## 📦 Supported Open-Source Integrations